letya999/Useful_android_UI_lib/README.md

 5. https://github.com/ogaclejapan/ArcLayout A very simple arc layout library for Android.
 6. https://github.com/thientvse/CircleMenu Circle menu animation, timeline view, custom layout.

-## First start
-1. https://github.com/eoinfogarty/Onboarding A beautiful way to introduce users to your app.
-2. https://github.com/TangoAgency/material-intro-screen Inspired by Heinrich Reimer Material Intro and developed with love from scratch.
-3. https://github.com/KeepSafe/TapTargetView An implementation of tap targets from the Material Design guidelines for feature discovery.
-4. https://github.com/TakuSemba/Spotlight Android Library that lights items for tutorials or walk-throughs etc...
-5. https://github.com/mapleqin/ProductTour ProductTour is android sample project implementing a parallax effect welcome page using PageTransformer, similar to the one found in Google's app like Sheet, Drive, Docs...
-6. https://github.com/florent37/TutoShowcase A simple and Elegant Showcase view for Android.
-7. https://github.com/florent37/ViewTooltip A fluent tooltip for Android.

 ## Gestures
 1. https://github.com/TradeMe/Covert Covert is an Android library for Material Swipe Actions within a RecyclerView.
 2. https://github.com/anzaizai/EasySwipeMenuLayout A sliding menu library not just for recyclerview, but all views.